-OpenShot video editor is an powerful app for video editing and movie creation, but if you are looking for something simple and light-weight that can quickly trim of those long videos which you shot over your smartphone, then you should try VidCutter.
+OpenShot video editor is a powerful app for video editing and movie creation, but if you are looking for something simple and light-weight that can quickly trim of those long videos which you shot over your smartphone, then you should try VidCutter.

 VidCutter is free and open source video trimmer for Linux, Windows, and Mac.

-Trim, split, and join videos
+Trim, Split, and join videos

 Using VidCutter, you can easily do most common video editing like trim, split, and join.
 The app is built using Python and Qt5, and uses ffmpeg codec for encoding/decoding.
 It has a simple, yet intuitive user interface that makes video cutting a breeze.
 Just add videos, click ‘clip start’ from where you want to keep the video and click ‘Clip End’ to trim off the video and save it.